ark-lang/ark/misc/REFERENCE.md

 	}

 # <a name="preprocessor"></a>Pre-processor
-Jayfor will be statically linked, *we're still yet to create a pre-processor*, but you would use the `use` pre-processor directive to include a file, like so:
+Ink will be statically linked, *we're still yet to create a pre-processor*, but you would use the `use` pre-processor directive to include a file, like so:

 	use stdio